Hi friend and Welcome!

 - Included Accessories: Shock-mount, Case.

 The MXL 770 is a great entry level mic and really flies under the radar.
-I don’t really see it appear in best of lists, despite the fact that it gets a 4.7/5 on amazon out of over 290 reviews!
-It also happens to be super affordable, coming in at under $100.
+I don’t really see it appear in best of lists, despite the fact that it gets such amazing reviews.
 It’s strong suits include being really good for recording rap vocals (it has a natural low end sound), a crisp high end, and it’s very versatile!
 It can handle a variety of applications from rapping, to pod-casting, to recording instrumentation as well as female vocals.